AdobeDocs/id-service.en/help/library/function-vars/disable-cookies.md

 ---
 # disableThirdPartyCookies{#disablethirdpartycookies}

-An optional, Boolean flag that prevents the Experience Cloud Identity Service from returning the third-party, demdex.net cookie.
+An optional, Boolean flag that prevents the Visitor ID Service from returning the third-party, demdex.net cookie.

 >[!NOTE]
 >